ChristinaLK/virtual-school-pilot-2020/docs/materials/sw/part2-ex2-prepackaged.md

 		username@learn $ wget http://proxy.chtc.wisc.edu/SQUID/osgschool20/openbugs_files.tar.gz
 		username@learn $ tar -xzf openbugs_files.tar.gz

 1. Our last step is to create a submit file for our Open BUGS job.
 Think about which lines this submit file will need.
 Make a copy of a previous submit file (you could use the blast submit file from a [previous exercise](/materials/sw/part1-ex1-download) as a base) and modify it as you think necessary.

+1. Because this job will be running in the CHTC pool (not the Open Science Grid), we can remove the requirement requesting "RHEL7" -- the right LINUX version will be requested automatically.

-1. The two most important lines to modify for this job are listed below; check them against your own submit file:
+1. The other two most important lines to modify for this job are listed below; check them against your own submit file:

         :::file
         executable = run_openbugs.sh